openstack/releases/doc/source/stein/schedule.rst

 Stein-3 milestone
 -----------------

-28 February 2019 is the Stein-3 milestone window for projects following the `release:cycle-with-milestones`_ model.
+28 February 2019 is the Stein-3 milestone.

 .. _s-goals-complete: